To begin validating your sites you just need to create an account.

 - How many pages to validate.
 The maximum number of pages to validate.
 There's a limit on the pages included depending on your subscription plan, but you'll typically want to set a much lower limit.
 If you need to validate more pages than the limit on a report, consider using XML sitemaps to organize pages into sets.

 - Validation speed (requests/second).
 Can be set from 1 to 5 (Basic users) or 1 to 15 (Pro users).

-- Validate HTML and Accessibility or only HTML.
+- Validate HTML and/or Accessibility.
 Pro users can choose to include A11Y checks on top of HTML checks.